jamiemori/jamiemori.github.io/_posts/articles/2015-05-03-Making A Simple Subtractive Synthesizer Plug-in With JUCE Part 1.md

 So you've decided to go down the rabbit hole.
 Here are some things which I hope you get out of this tutorial.

-* A fully functional VST software synth plug-in written in C++ that will work in a DAW that supports VST plug-ins.
+* A fully functional VST software synth plugin written in C++ that will work in a DAW that supports VST plugins.

 * A deeper understanding of "what's under the hood" e.g., what's actually happening when you turn that decay knob.